JesseDavids/Generator-Monitoring-System-GenMon-using-arduino/README.md

 1. Additionally you should get monitoring software to pull the JSON objects from the website into a graph or whatever you like.

+<h1>PLEASE NOTE: WE REPLACED THE BANANA CONNECTORS WITH RCA CONNECTORS SINCE IT WAS HAVING CONNECTION PROBLEMS</h1>

 ![title](IMG_3229.jpg)
 ![title](IMG_3231.jpg)
 ![title](image6.jpeg)